regine/meltmodel/contributing.md

 Versioning
 ----------
-As of version x.x.x, we've begun using [Semantic Versioning](http://semver.org/) to dictate model version numbers.
+As of version 1.0.0, we've begun using [Semantic Versioning](http://semver.org/) to dictate model version numbers.
 Roughly speaking, version numbers consist of MAJOR.MINOR.PATCH, which are incremented when
 1. MAJOR: when backwards incompatible changes are made